triinkaz/speedkalandra/CODE_OF_CONDUCT.md

 - Repeatedly derailing technical discussions.
 - Trolling, bad-faith arguments, or intentionally wasting maintainer time.
 - Aggressive demands for support, features, or deadlines.
-- Mocking someone for using AI-assisted development, asking beginner questions, or contributing imperfect code.
 - Encouraging any of the above behavior.

 ## Technical criticism